XOlegator/fitman/www/assets/components/chartist/CONTRIBUTING.md

 ### Grunt

-We have three grunt tasks:
+We have five grunt tasks:

+1. `grunt build` - Combines the scripts and creates the library for distribution
-1. `grunt build` - Creates the distribution of the example / demo site which is used as visual development help of the charts but also serves as the documentation site / gh-pages.
+2. `grunt public` - Creates the distribution of the example / demo site which is used as visual development help of the charts but also serves as the documentation site / gh-pages.
-2. `grunt serve` - Starts watch with livereload that is executing the same things as the site dist default task but for live development.
+3. `grunt dev` - Starts watch with livereload that is executing the same things as the site build default task but for live development.
-3. `grunt test` - Executes jasmine tests separately, although we have a very big lack of tests.
-4. `grunt serve:dist` - Executes a dist and serves the directory statically in order to serve with the production example / demo site.
+4. `grunt preview` - Executes a dist and serves the directory statically in order to serve with the production example / demo site.
+5. `grunt test` - Executes jasmine tests separately, although we have a very big lack of tests.

-`libdist` should **not** be included in any Pull Requests.
+`dist` should **not** be included in any Pull Requests.
 So please ensure that code is not being committed as part of the Pull Request.

 ### Documentation